On this page

 - The partners have issued one another power of attorney as specified in a partnership contract.

 - The partners decide to act jointly or make a joint purchase, e.g. hiring a receptionist or renting a practice.

 Partners are then personally liable for the maatschap's debts.
 Creditors can only make a claim on partners for equal shares and have no priority over private creditors.
-Other partners are not however liable if a partner acts without authorisation.
+However, other partners are not liable if a partner acts without authorisation.

 In most cases, the Tax and Customs Administration (Belastingdienst) will regard you as a self-employed person, and therefore you'll be entitled to certain tax benefits.